GabrielSpear/Quote/README.md

 * a good network connection

-## Known Bugs

-non so far .

 ## Technologies Used

-the languages used are angular 4, typescript ,basic html , bootstrap and basic css.
+Languages used are angular 4, typescript ,basic html , bootstrap & basic css.

 ## Support and contact details